CoupleList/iOS/README.md

       $ sudo gem install cocoapods

-- Run `pod install` in the project directory, which will install the required pods.
+- Run `pod install` inside the project directory, which will install the required pods.

 - For full Firebase functionality, please contact kirinpatel@gmail.com for the required files and setup process.